Shop by RoomBedroomBlackout Curtains

 Are there any organic blackout curtains?

-This means a fabric releases VOCs at less than 220 ug/m3.
-It is the strictest certification available.
 While fabrics don’t usually have big issues with off-gassing VOCs, blackout curtains are a little different for 2 main reasons.
 First, heat increases the rate of off-gassing, and fabric can get very hot when hung in a window, especially if you’re using them to keep out hot, bright sun.
-Second, most blackout curtains are made with PVC or other coatings that release harmful VOCs — it’s hard to make fabric block light! — so this is an important distinction from the vast majority of the product group.
+Second, most blackout curtains are made with PVC or other coatings that release harmful VOCs — because it’s hard to make natural fabric block light! — so this is an important distinction from the vast majority of the product group.

 Are there flame retardants in curtains?